MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueuecreate.md

 Remarks
 -------

-The client typically calls **NetRxQueueCreate** from within its [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) event callback function.
+The client calls **NetRxQueueCreate** from within its [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) event callback function.
 For info on assigning context space to the new object, see [Framework Object Context Space](https://msdn.microsoft.com/windows/hardware/drivers/wdf/framework-object-context-space).

 The NETRXQUEUE object is a standard WDF object.
 The framework manages its deletion, which occurs when the parent WDFDEVICE is deleted.